Tagalog people: Weaving

+Various weaving traditions exist across the Tagalog region, rattan and bamboo weaving (paglalala) is still practiced in Famy, Laguna and Tagkawayan, Quezon, producing salakot, baskets, bilao, tampipi, traditional fans (pamaypay) and other items.
+The art of buntal weaving is also practiced in Lucban, Quezon and Baliwag, Bulacan, producing buntal hats.

+The towns of Lumban, Laguna, Pandi, Bulacan and Taal, Batangas are well known for their meticulous embroidery (pagbuburda), skillfully creating intricate designs found on the barong tagalog they produce.
+The art of knitting (gantsilyo) has also survived in Taal.

+The art of weaving through handloom is a living tradition particularly in Ibaan, Batangas and the towns of Maragondon and Indang in Cavite, as well in Marinduque.
+The town of Pulilan in Bulacan also used to have a thriving industry but has died down since 20th century.

 Clothing

 The majority of Tagalogs before colonization wore garments woven by the locals, much of which showed sophisticated designs and techniques.
-The Boxer Codex also illuminates the intricate and high standard in Tagalog clothing, especially among the gold-draped high society.
+The Boxer Codex displays the intricacies and high standards of Tagalog clothing, especially among the gold-draped high society.
 High society members, which include the datu and the katolonan, also wore accessories made of prized materials.
 Slaves on the other hand wore simple clothing, seldom loincloths.

 During later centuries, Tagalog nobles would wear the barong tagalog for men and the baro't saya for women.
-When the Philippines became independent, the barong tagalog became popularised as the national costume of the country, as the wearers were the majority in the new capital, Manila.
+When the Philippines became independent, the barong tagalog were popularised as the national costume of the country, as the wearers were the majority in the new capital, Manila.

 Metalworking

-Metalworking is one of the most prominent trades of precolonial Tagalog, noted for the abundance of terms recorded in Vocabulario de la Lengua Tagala that is related to metalworking, signifying a sophisticated practice of this art which has died down during the colonial period.
+Metalworking is one of the most prominent trades of precolonial Tagalog, noted for the abundance of terms recorded in Vocabulario de la lengua tagala that is related to metalworking.

+Today, metalworking still survives through the tradition of pukpok which is closely intertwined with santo culture prevalent among the Christianized ethnic groups including Tagalogs, the provinces of Bulacan, Laguna, Cavite and even Manila still have remaining pukpok craftsmen, usually making metal decorations for santo and karosas.